 Consular Services Charter.
 But we can't get you out of trouble or out of jail.

 Penalties for drug offences are severe and include prison sentences.
+More information:

-It is required by law that you carry identification at all times (passport, identity documents or notarised copies).
+By law, you must you carry identification at all times (passport, identity documents or notarised copies).

-Some Australian laws apply overseas.
-If you commit these offences, you can be prosecuted in Australia.
+Some Australian criminal laws apply overseas.
+If you commit these offences, you may be prosecuted in Australia.
 Laws include those relating to: